 Easy Pickled Onions

 - 3/4 cup water

 - 1 teaspoon salt

 - freshly ground pepper

-In a saucepan over medium heat, combine 1 cup vinegar, 1/2 cup water, 1/2 teaspoon salt.
+- In a saucepan over medium heat, combine 3/4 cup vinegar, 3/4 cup water, 1 teaspoon salt, and a pinch of sugar (optional).
 Bring to a light boil or until all of the salt is dissolved.

-Chop up a red onion.
+- Chop up the red onion (you can peel and discard the outer skin).
 I cut it into quarters and then slice lengthwise.

-Let cool on counter.
+- Let cool on counter for a few minutes.
 Then cover and store in the refrigerator.

 - The pickled onions will have most of their flavor after a few hours of resting in the brine.